How Do Weeds Spread?

 Understanding how weeds spread is an important part of knowing how to control them:

-- Water: Some seeds can float, so rain and surface water runoff can transport seed long distances.
+- Water: Some seeds can float so rain and surface water runoff can transport seed long distances.
 Flooding rivers can move large quantities of seed very easily.

 - Wind: Wind can carry seeds over large areas.
 Weeds dispersed by this method often have light fluffy or even winged seeds that can easily be blown around.
-In some cases the whole plant can be blown by the wind.
+In some cases, the whole plant can be blown by the wind.

 - Animals: Mammals and birds can carry all sorts of seeds on their bodies.
 Some weeds have hooks, spines or burrs to help them stick to animal hair & fur.
 Some seeds are also eaten and excreted out at new locations.
 These seeds have adapted to pass through the digestive system unharmed.

-Some types of weeds require treatment at certain times of the year, while others can be treated any time.
+Some types of weeds require treatment at certain times of the year, while others can be treated at any time.
 Some require only spot-treatments, and some require whole yard treatment.